Succeeding at teaching and the value of cultural wealth

 The nature of the course, requires a non-traditional final evaluation.
 Instead of having a group conversation evaluating the communication proficiency and technical depth, I developed a novel final project.
 Partnering with a Colombian Foundation, Fundacion Ayuda por Colombia, I ask some of the kids that are part of the NGO to formulate environmental questions that they are curious about.
 After linking each of their questions to one of the topics covered in the course, each course participant is assigned one or two questions.
 Their objective is to provide answers using a five minute audiovisual.
 Considering the audience of the videos (kids with no technical background), the course participant must provide simple explanations using appealing images and creative diagrams.

-After leading the course in 2017 and 2018, and attending the final session, I understood that my classroom was not a traditional classroom anymore; it has evolved into a multicultural environment promoting a cross-cultural understanding.
+After leading the course in 2017, 2018, 2019 and 2020, I understood that my classroom was not a traditional classroom anymore; it has evolved into a multicultural environment promoting a cross-cultural understanding.

 Making excellence inclusive by promoting cross-cultural and multicultural understanding